Top 10 Most Read

 We have the contact details of a few reliable taxi drivers that drive to the border regularly, they can do the trip for 2100 baht including gasoline, but exluding highway fees.
 The taxi of 2100 baht can only hold 3 people with luggage.
 If you are looking for a bigger taxi that can take 4 or 5 people we can also arrange that for 2600 baht.
 These prices include gasoline, but not any highway fees.
 Taxi from Bangkok to Siem Reap!

-Feel free to contact us at firstname.lastname@example.org and we can book the taxi for you.
+Feel free to contact Mr Montree at firstname.lastname@example.org and he can arrange the taxi for you.
 You can pay the driver when he picks you up.
 Please contact us about 2 days before you travel and let us know where the taxi has to pick you up at what time.
-(October 2013)
+(January 2015)

 The Thai-Cambodian border crossing

 The border crossing at Aranyaprathet can be a bit tricky.
 There are a lot of places where people try to take advantage of you.
 First of all it is not necessary to arrange a visa before you cross the Thai part of the border.
 People will try to tell you that you need to get papers before you cross, but this is simply not true.
 There is even a fake border building where people try to trick you.